hizkiawilliam/random-C-programs/README.md

 # random-C-programs
-A random C program from skecthes
+A random C programs from skecthes